Exponents of some one-dimensional Gauss-Manin cohomologies: Preliminaries

-We will focus on the case in which $X$ is an open subvariety of the affine line.
+We will be interested in the case in which $X$ is an open subvariety of the affine line.
 From now on, we will denote by $D_x$ the product $x\dd_x$, omitting the variable as long as it is clear from the context.

 \begin{defi} A \emph{Kummer $\DD$-module} is the quotient $\KK_\alpha=\DD_{\gm}/(D-\alpha)$, for any $\alpha\in\kk$. \end{defi}

 \begin{nota} Note that any two Kummer $\DD$-modules $\KK_\alpha$ and $\KK_\beta$ are isomorphic if and only if $\alpha-\beta$ is an integer.
 Then $\KK_\alpha\cong\OO_{\gm}$ for any $\alpha\in\Z$. \end{nota}